saendu/jekyll/_posts/2020-07-25-your-own-private-cloud.md

 ---
 layout: post
-title:  "Building your own private cloud with Raspberry Pi 4 and Kubernetes"
+title:  "Building your own private Cloud with Raspberry Pi 4 and Kubernetes"
 author: sandro
 categories: [ Projects ]
 image: assets/images/raspberry4-cluster.jpg
 tags: [sticky, featured]
 ---
-Hey!
-Also having some Raspberry Pi 4s lying around, and not really sure what you wanna do with them?
-And you want to learn something about **Ubuntu, Docker, Kubernetes** and get a taste of **ARM64**?
-Then building your own Raspberry Pi Kubernetes Cluster is o good starting point.
-Or at least, I've learned a lot about these technologies when building this.
+If you also having some Raspberry Pi 4 lying around, and not really sure what you wanna do with them, then I might have an idea that you could like.
+Build you own private cloud!
+And learn something about **Ubuntu, Docker, Kubernetes** and get a taste of **ARM64**.
+Or at least, I've learned a lot about these technologies when I was building this.
 However, I was sitting in a lock-down and had plenty of time to spend.
-So, if you want to speed up a little bit and skip the hours debugging and fiddling around Github issue pages, then I recommend you to follow my guide here.
+So, if you want to speed up a little bit and skip the hours debugging and fiddling around Github issue pages, then I recommend you follow my guide and enjoy.

-I tried to put everything you'll need into this article without you having to leave this page.
+I tried to put everything you'll need into this article that it will serve as a ‘goto reference’ for the future.

 ### What we will build
 Our goal is to build a proper mini cloud.
-So that means is, you should be able to run various applications (servers) running behind a single or multiple URLs having proper load balancing (and autoscaling) and all of this cramped up in 10x8x6cm of space in your living room.
+So that means you should be able to run various applications behind a single IP address and having proper load balancing and all of this cramped up in 10x8x6cm of space in your living room.

-More precisely we will build a Kubernetes cluster with at least two (actually you would need three to have proper load balancing) Raspberry Pi 4s and an external hard drive for persistence storage.
+More precisely we will build a Kubernetes cluster with at least two (actually you would need three to have proper load balancing) Raspberry Pi 4s (RPIs4) and an external hard drive for persistence storage.

 We are using the following components: